MarcoPais0/Bullion/README.md

   - **users**: this file contains all the functions responsible for handling the mapping and the business logic behind the login, logout and register paths.

 - **tests.py files**
+  - **users**: this file tests the User model with tests such as changing the password, verifying the username is correct and changing the username.
+  - **exchange**: this file tests the different fuctionalities of the app.

 # Installation